 Use an Independent Agent

 An independent agent will save you a ton of time here.
 It will be a huge hassle to call every captive agent in your city.
 Most of them will take your info then call you back after speaking to one of their underwriters.

 An independent agent can do that all for you.
 One phone call.
 Then they come back with the top 3 or 5 companies that will cover you.

 The industry term for life insurance that will cover virtually everyone is “guaranteed issue”.
 The key is virtually anything.
 The problem starts when each company’s guaranteed issue product differs from the next.

-For example the benefit payments might look like the following for a few different companies.
+For example, the benefit payments might look like the following for a few different companies.

 The Difference Between Mild Cognitive Impairment and Dementia

 Doctors will diagnose people with Mild Cognitive Impairment (MCI) when they start showing mild declines in function.
-This can be anything from small memory problems to reduced social function.
-These are small problems beyond what is normal for the person's age.
+This can be anything from small memory problems to a reduced social function.
+These are small problems beyond what is normal for the person’s age.

 Some people will refer to MCI as pre-clinical dementia because it’s normal to develop dementia within 10 years of MCI diagnoses.
 Some researchers think this is a transition stage into dementia.
 Similar to how doctors diagnose pre-diabetes before the onset of overt diabetes.